nvieira-mcgill/alala/README.md

 # alala
 A pipeline for the Wide-field Infra-Red Camera (WIRCam) and MegaPrime instruments at the Canada-France-Hawaii Telescope (CFHT).
 The pipeline does stacking, astrometry, PSF photometry and aperture photometry on images from either camera.
-Also included is a script to streamline making light curves.

 Named after the ʻAlalā, the Hawaiian crow, known for its intelligence and flying ability.

 # Documentation
 See: https://alala.readthedocs.io/en/latest/#
-Slightly out of date at the moment.
+The description of what goes on "under the hood" currently needs a bit of updating, but everything works as intended.

 # The project
 This project was begun in May 2019 by Nicholas Vieira, working under the supervision of Dr. Daryl Haggard and Dr. John Ruan, both at McGill University/McGill Space Institute.